 - have paid their annual membership dues by the specified date;

 - attended 50% of the Regular Meetings in the last 12 months for the Sponsored Division to which their application was accepted unless the individual has filed for and had his or her attendance exemption approved by the Board;

 - are members in good standing of the Illinois High School Association; and

 - attended 50% of the General Meetings in the last 12 months.

-- Honorary Members are defined as individuals who have honorably distinguished themselves in athletics and who no longer wish to remain as active members.
-Each Sponsored Division is entitled to propose the names of former Active Members to be appointed as Honorary Members.
+C. Honorary Members are defined as individuals who have honorably distinguished themselves in athletics and who no longer wish to remain as active members.
+Each Sponsored Division is entitled to propose the names of former Voting Members to be appointed as Honorary Members.
 By a majority vote of the Board of Directors they shall appointed as Honorary Association members.
 Honorary Members shall not be required to pay dues of any kind.

 Membership in Sponsored Division shall not be transferable to other Sponsored Divisions.

 Members shall not be considered as employees of AOS and AOS shall not be responsible for employment tax withholding, unemployment insurance, social security taxes, workers’ compensation or similar employee-like benefits.